 On the high end, Amsterdam's crème de la crème deluxe hotels demonstrate how historical, monumental buildings can be modernized and transformed into state-of-the-art facilities with amenities that often include luxe spas and top-notch restaurants.
 Midrange hotels are often found around the Museum District and Vondelpark, and include comfortable rooms and such desirable touches as private, guest-only gardens.
 On the budget end of the scale, visitors have their pick from inexpensive, cheerful properties offering a more personal touch, and a new batch of hip yet affordable spaces with see-and-be-seen bars.

 In fact, Amsterdam accommodations at all price levels are on a design kick, proudly displaying contemporary paintings and sculptures from Dutch artists throughout their public spaces and guest rooms.
 You may also choose to skip the ubiquitous (though undeniably lovely) canal-house-turned-hotel in favor of the former newspaper plant, diamond factory, tram storage shed, music conservatory, or even construction crane, all transformed into interesting places to lay your head.

-All in all, Amsterdam's span of hotels befits a dowager who is ten centuries old but growing younger every day.
-Some visitors will choose the latest design hot spot, others will always opt for lodgings in an archetypal canal-house hotel.
-If you're one of the latter, just remember to keep a steady eye, and hand, out when navigating those traditional Dutch staircases.
-If you're not nimble-footed, find out in advance if you need to walk stairs at your hotel—how many, what type, and the degree of incline.
-And watch out for that last step out the door; if not careful, you might end up doing a slow breaststroke.
+When it comes to hotels, some visitors will choose the latest design hot spot, others will always opt for lodgings in an archetypal canal-house hotel.
+If you're one of the latter, just remember to keep a steady eye—and hand—out, when navigating those traditional Dutch staircases.
+If you're not nimble-footed, find out in advance if your hotel has stairs: how many, what type, and the degree of incline.